one-commit-men/manga-observer-bot/README.md

 *In release archives it will be complete, generated `main` file, so you will not need to use Maven*

 ###Work with docker:
--to run program from docker you need installed docker, and write 2 comands in docker's CLI -docker build -t image-name link-to-gihub
+- to run program from docker you need installed docker, and write 2 comands in docker's CLI
+- docker build -t image-name link-to-gihub
--docker run image-name
+- docker run image-name